openl2m/openl2m/docs/api/admin/api_switchgroups.rst

 ----------------

 The "/api/switches/switchgroups/" POST endpoint allows you to create a new Switch Group.
 The new object will be returned if the call succeeds.
+Valid field names are as shown in the above output example.

 Here is an example call.
+The minimum required field is *name*:

 .. code-block:: python

-    http --form POST http://localhost:8000/api/admin/switches/switchgroups/ 'Authorization: Token ***34b' args-to-be-added
+    http --form POST http://localhost:8000/api/admin/switches/switchgroups/ 'Authorization: Token ***34b' name="New Group"

 and the example output: